jakehemmerle/tallstuffnearme/README.md

 ## Instructions

-1. Download, install, and start [Docker](https://docker.com).
-Start postgres container with `docker-compose up -d`.
+1. Start a new Postgres instance and set URL in `.env`, or use the provided `docker-compose.yaml`.
-2. Decompress the (or [download the latest][dof] DOF zip file in `faa-data`.
+2. Decompress the (or [download the latest][dof] DOF zip file into `faa-data`.
 3. `yarn` (to install deps)
-4. `yarn db:reinitialize` - configure and seed postgres db
+4. `yarn db:reinitialize` - configure DB, parse DAT files, and seed the DB.
+5. Enter your location and radius in `bin/cli.ts`.
-5. `yarn dev` to start the program
+6. `yarn cli` to execute `bin/cli.ts`.

 ## Dev Resources